zomia-bootcamp/React-styles/README.md

 # Beginner's Guide to React Styling

+React is a popular JavaScript library used for building user interfaces, and styling plays a crucial role in creating visually appealing web applications.
+In this article, we will explore the basics of styling in React, including inline and object styling, style syntax, and using multiple style sheets.

 ## Objectives

 1. Understand the basics of React styling and its importance in creating visually appealing user interfaces.